English and Related Literature

 Both our academic staff and our student body are drawn from a wide range of countries and origins, and we hugely value the distinctive contribution that international students bring to our intellectual community.

-Nearly half our academic staff have international backgrounds - including the USA, Canada, Australia, South Africa, Ireland, France, and Egypt.
-And in our teaching and research we have a special interest in colonial and postcolonial literature, including Irish, African, Caribbean, Hebrew and Arabic.
+Nearly half our academic staff have international backgrounds - including the USA, Canada, New Zealand, South Africa, Ireland, Italy, and France.
+And in our teaching and research we have a special interest in postcolonial and global literature, including Irish, African, Caribbean, Hebrew, South East Asian, and Arabic.

 Both our research and our teaching bridge the traditional divide between English and its neighbouring academic subjects.
-We’re a major partner in six interdisciplinary centres at York, and at undergraduate level participate in five combined degrees.
+We’re a major partner in six interdisciplinary centres at York, and at undergraduate level participate in five combined degrees - History, History of Art, Linguistics, Philosophy, and Politics.

-Our record on student employability is impressive, and a high proportion of our undergraduate students choose to continue their studies here at postgraduate level, with many securing funding for professional research.
+Our record on student employability in the creative industries and beyond is impressive.
+A high proportion of our undergraduate students also choose to continue their studies here at postgraduate level, with many securing funding for professional research.